Introduction

 You can download pre-built binaries from the releases page.

-files (those are the daemon binaries for servers).
+Download the maki-* files, not the makiatto-* files (those are the daemon binaries for servers).

 Choose the correct file for your platform: